 In Japan, shunga depicts acts of anal between men and women as well as between men.
 The Moche people of Peru used pottery to depict anal sex.

 It wasn’t until Christianity and the medieval age that anal truly became “taboo”.
 While some religions and cultures “allow” anal, many currently see it as sodomy, or unacceptable.
 This has been a large part of why it is such a hush topic.

 Isn’t anal sex painful?

 If anal sex is done incorrectly it can be painful.
-If it is rushed, it can be painful.
-If it is forced or unwanted, it is inappropriate and painful.
+Anal should not be rush, forced or unwanted by anyone involved and should always be consensual.

 Anal sex, or solo anal play, should be not done without preparation and time.
 All participants should be willing and the receptive partner should be relaxed.
 Both persons should use plenty of lube and go VERY slowly.
 Easing into the anus once the receiving person is relaxed and the sphincter eases.

 When we say that lube should be used, we do not mean saliva or vaseline.
 Definitely not coconut oil.
 There are specialized anal lubes that are made for anal play.
 We, personally, prefer Jo Premium for our anal play.

 Do NOT use a numbing agent such as lidocaine gel.
 You do not want to numb the area.
 You want to be able to tell if something hurts as this is indicative of damage, tearing, or generally something wrong.

 If you are going to use a finger, or fingers, make sure the fingernails are short and trimmed.

 As with most things, anal play and sex requires practice.
 If something doesn’t feel good, it’s fine to stop and try again another time.